preactjs/preact-www/content/en/blog/signal-boosting.md

 The easiest way to implement a lazy computed signal would be to just recompute each time its value is read.
 It wouldn't be very efficient, though.
 That's where caching and dependency tracking help a bunch.

-Each signal, plain or computed, has their own _version number_.
+Each plain and computed signal has their own _version number_.
 They increment their version numbers every time they've noticed their own value change.
 When a compute function is run, it also jots down the version numbers of its dependencies (stored in the Nodes).
 We could have chosen to store the previous dependency values in the nodes instead of version numbers.
 However, since computed signals are lazy, they could therefore hang on to outdated and potentially expensive values indefinitely.
 So we felt version numbering was a safe compromise.

+We ended up with the following algorithm for figuring out whether a computed signal can wiggle itself out of work and reuse its cached value:

+ 1. If the no signal anywhere has changed values since the last run, then bail out & return the cached value.

-Each time a plain signal changes it also increments a _global version number_, shared between all plain signals.
+ > Each time a plain signal changes it also increments a _global version number_, shared between all plain signals.
 Each computed signal keeps track of the last global version number they've seen.
 If the global version hasn't changed since last computation, then recomputation can be skipped early.
 There couldn't be any changes to any computed value anyway in that case.

+ 1. If the computed signal is listening to notifications, and hasn't been notified since the last run, then bail out & return the cached value.

-When a computed signal gets a notification from its dependencies it flags its cached value as (possibly) outdated.
+ > When a computed signal gets a notification from its dependencies, it flags the cached value as outdated.
 As described earlier, computed signals don't always get notifications.
 But when they do we can take advantage of it.

-Putting this all together we end up with the following algorithm for trying to wiggle out of working too hard:

- 1. If the global version hasn't changed since the last run, then bail out & return the cached value.

- 1. If the computed signal is listening to notifications, and hasn't been notified since the last run, then bail out & return the cached value.

  1. Re-evaluate the dependencies in order.
 Check their version numbers.
 If no dependency has changed its version number, even after re-evaluation, then bail out & return the cached value.

-  This step is the reason why we paid special attention to keeping dependencies in their order of use.
+  > This step is the reason why we gave special love and care to keeping dependencies in their order of use.
 If a dependency changes, then we don't want to re-evaluate dependencies coming later in the list because it might just be unnecessary work.
 Who knows, maybe the change in that first dependency causes the next compute function run to drop the latter dependencies.

- 1. Run the computation function.
+ 1. Run the compute function.
 If the returned value is different from the cached one, then increment the computed signal's version number.
 Cache and return the new value.

+  > This is the last resort!
+But at least if the new value is equal to the cached one, then the version number won't change, and the dependents down the line can use that to optimize their own caching.

 The last two steps often recurse into the dependencies.
 That's why the earlier steps are designed to try to short-circuit the recursion.